-Observer based actuator fault tolerant control for nonlinear Takagi-Sugeno systems : an LMI approach
+Observer based actuator fault tolerant control in nonlinear Takagi-Sugeno fuzzy systems : LMI approach

-Dalil Ichalal, Benoît Marx, José Ragot, Didier Maquin
+Dalil Ichalal, Benoit Marx, José Ragot, Didier Maquin

-Abstract-A new actuator fault tolerant control strategy is proposed for nonlinear Takagi-Sugeno (T-S) systems.
-The control law aims to compensate the actuator faults and allows the system states to track a reference corresponding to a fault free situation.
+Abstract-A new actuator fault tolerant control strategy is proposed in this paper for nonlinear Takagi-Sugeno (T-S) systems.
+The control law aims to compensate the actuator faults and allows for the system states to track a reference states which corresponds to the output of the system in fault free situation.
 The design of such a control law requires the knowledge of the faults, this task is achieved with a proportional integral observer (PIO).
-The robust stability of the system with the fault tolerant control law is analyzed with the Lyapunov theory and the \mathcal{L}2 optimization.
+The robust stability of the system with the fault tolerant control law is analyzed with Lyapunov theory and \mathcal{L}2 optimization.
 Sufficient stability conditions are obtained in terms of linear matrix inequalities (LMIs).
 The gains of the FTC are obtained by solving these LMIs.
 A simulation example is finally proposed.

-Index Terms- Takagi-Sugeno systems, state and fault estimation, PIO, Lyapunov stability analysis, linear matrix inequality.
+Index Terms- Takagi-Sugeno fuzzy systems, state and fault estimation, PI observer, Lyapunov stability analysis, linear matrix inequality.